Wondering why your tuition bill shows a “non-resident” charge? Here’s how to get that charge removed.

 To verify you live in Dutchess County, we’ll need proof of your residential street address.

 - Post office box addresses are not acceptable; AND

 - Proof must be legible.

-f you live in another New York country, you’ll need to submit a Certificate of Residence.
+If you live in another New York county, you’ll need to submit a Certificate of Residence.

 By state law, this certificate cannot be dated more than 60 days before the start of the semester or 30 days after the start of the semester.
 Certificates are typically valid for one year but vary by county.

 - Step 1: Visit the website of your home county’s Treasurer’s Office or Chief Fiscal Officer for information on how to apply, including applications and lists of acceptable forms of proof.
 Click here for more detailed county information.